 5. Run a contest to encourage BookBub follows

 Many authors are already running contests to encourage fans to follow them on BookBub.
-Here are two great examples:
+Here are three great examples:

-Lauren has been running giveaways to promote her BookBub presence via her newsletter, Facebook page, Facebook group, and Twitter.
-Since starting these giveaways, she doubled her BookBub follower count from 2.5K to 5K in a little over a month!
+Lauren Blakely ran giveaways to promote her BookBub presence via her newsletter, Facebook page, Facebook group, and Twitter.
+Within the first month she doubled her BookBub follower count from 2.5K to 5K — and now she has over 50K followers!

 Lauren ran one of these giveaways via a Rafflecopter widget embedded in a blog post.
-She emailed subscribers letting them know they could win $100 by following her on BookBub, and linked to this blog post in her email.
-In the Rafflecopter widget, she collected an email address to confirm the entry, which means she has both a new follower and a new email address (if the entry is from a non-subscriber).
+She emailed subscribers letting them know they could win $100 by following her on BookBub, and linked to her blog post in her email.
+In the Rafflecopter widget, she collected an email address to confirm the entry, which means she got both a new follower and a new newsletter subscriber!

-Joanne posted a flash giveaway on her Facebook page.
+Joanne Rock posted a flash giveaway on her Facebook page.
 She included a photo of her BookBub Author Profile and the prize she was offering, and encouraged fans to comment to let her know they’d followed her on BookBub.
 She then cross-promoted this flash giveaway on her other social media channels.
-In total, 88 people confirmed that they followed her on BookBub!
+In total, over 80 people confirmed that they followed her on BookBub!